Frequently Asked Questions

 Are the OCCA programmes accredited?

-Students who successfully apply for the Certificate in Theological Studies (CTS) at Wycliffe Hall or for any masters course at the University of Oxford can also apply to study apologetics at OCCA.
+Students who successfully apply for the Certificate in Theological Studies (CTS) at Wycliffe Hall or for the M.Th at the University of Oxford can also apply to study apologetics at OCCA.
 The Wycliffe Hall courses are University of Oxford courses.
 Provided students meet the necessary requirements for completing these courses, they will receive a University of Oxford accredited qualification.
 This process is handled exclusively by the University.
 The additional training provided by the OCCA Programme and OCCA Programme for Masters Students do not provide any additional accredited qualification.

 Please note that the Business Programme is a stand-alone programme and does not run as an additional training course for students enrolled on a University of Oxford course.